scramjetorg/platform-docs/samples/simple-counter-js/README.md

 ...
 ```

-## Running the same sequence but with some parameters
+## Running the same Sequence but with some parameters

 ```bash
 # go to 'simple-counter-js' directory